 Keep the Lash Clean

-Suppose you’re wearing the same pair of lashes multiple times.
-In that case, it’s more than likely that you’ve got some build-up of various eye makeup, including mascara, eyeliner, dried eyelash glue, eyeshadow, etc. You probably haven’t been using all waterproof eye makeup, so even if you applied your lashes with waterproof glue, that build-up of black mascara and eyeliner would still run down your face, making you look like a raccoon.
-Keeping your strip lashes clean will prevent this and will also make them last longer.
+Suppose you’re reusing a pair of lashes multiple times.
+If you are not cleaning your lashes after every use, it’s more than likely that you’ve got some build-up of various eye makeup, including mascara, eyeliner, dried eyelash glue, eyeshadow, etc. Keeping your strip lashes clean will ensure they are securely applied and will also make them last longer.

 Here’s how to clean your falsies: